apapamarkou/pipewire-control/README.md

 If you encounter any issues or have suggestions for improvements, please feel free to open an issue on the GitHub repository.

 ---
 **Disclaimer:** This application is provided as is, without any warranty.
-The developers and contributors disclaim all liability for any damages or issues arising from the use of this software.